-Wichita State is the 2013-14 Missouri Valley Conference All-Sports Champion.
-It marks the eighth crown in the past 11 years for Wichita State, which has a league best 20 all-time.
-WSU also won last season’s all-sports trophy race.
+Wichita State is the 2015-16 Missouri Valley Conference All-Sports Champion.
+It marks the fourth-straight season the Shockers have claimed the league’s All-Sports crown.
+In addition, the title is the 10th in the past 13 years for Wichita State, which has a league best 22 all-time.

 Pts.
 Team (Championships)

 3.500 Southern Illinois (3)

 4.857 Missouri State

 4.933 UNI (1)

 5 - Houston (1959-60)